June 25, 2008

 I and my friends from Mestrelab Research have just finished three posters we are going to present there.
 They describe some novel data processing algorithm we have developed - the Resolution Booster, the J-Correlator and the Bayesian DOSY and ROSY Transform.
 I have put the posters on this site (click the links) so, if you wish, you can already have a look at them and then come and discuss them with us during the ENC poster sessions.
 We will be also available during two breakfast meetings at Forest Lodge Suite on Tuesday and Thursday morning (8 AM), ready to discuss these and other data processing techniques we are currently developing as stepping stones on the road towards automatic molecular structure verification and elucidation.

-Myself, I will be glad to discuss any kind of NMR at any time.
-There is so much to learn all the time and discussions are the best way to do it.
+As for me, I will be glad to discuss any kind of NMR at any time.
+There is so much to learn all the time and discussions are probably the best way to do it.

 February 29, 2008